ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 # This script is intended to be run manually after ordinator apply --profile work.
 # Edit this file to add your custom setup logic (install plugins, configure tools, etc).
 #
+# ⚠️  SECURITY WARNING ⚠️
+# This script will be committed to your Git repository in PLAINTEXT format.
-# SECURITY: Never put secrets or API keys directly in this script.
+# NEVER put secrets, API keys, passwords, or any sensitive information directly in this script.
+#
-#           Instead, store secrets in the encrypted bootstrap-secrets.env file
+# Instead, store secrets in the encrypted bootstrap-secrets.env file (which is gitignored)
-#           and source it at runtime if needed (see below).
+# and source it at runtime if needed (see example below).
+#
+# Examples of what NOT to put in this script:
+# - API keys (AWS_ACCESS_KEY_ID, GITHUB_TOKEN, etc.)
+# - Passwords or private keys
+# - Database credentials
+# - Any other sensitive information
+#
+# Examples of what IS safe to put in this script:
+# - System configuration (defaults write, etc.)
+# - Tool setup commands
+# - Non-sensitive environment variables
+# - Custom application configuration
+# - Plugin installations for tools

 set -euo pipefail